seth-shaw-asu/islandora_search_api_ancestors/README.md

 Ideally the 'Index Heirarchy' processor would allow 'checkboxes' instead of 'radios' for the fields it will walk; that way we could just add the additional memberships field to the member of field which would remove the need for the aggregated one.
 It isn't a matter of just changing the configuration form, because it won't match the config schema.
 We _might_ be able to _extend_ the plugin to make it work and not rewrite _everything_.

+# Solution

+I created a new [Preprocessor Plugin](web/modules/islandora_search_api_ancestors/src/Plugin/search_api/processor/AddAncestors.php) that takes heavily from the `search_api` Index Heirarchy plugin but instead allows for multiple fields to follow.
+It uses IslandoraUtils to get a list of ancestors using all of the configured fields.
+It also starts with the item itself instead of with the existing field values to ensure all the relevant ancestor fields get crawled.

+To use it, enable the 'Islandora Ancestors' preprocessor plugin and configure it in the section below and then run a re-index.